 - Observation hours: While no specific number of observation hours is required, applicants are expected to have researched the profession sufficiently to demonstrate that they are making a career choice based on a sound understanding of the role of the PT.
+Observing in two or more practice settings and/or patient populations is preferred.
 Verified observations must be completed post-high school and entered into PTCAS.

 Note: Meeting minimum entrance requirements does not guarantee admission.
 Exceptions to minimum criteria may be made at the discretion of the admissions committee.